Posts Tagged Books

 Sorry I haven’t written for a while but Josh and I went down to Devon to celebrate Christmas and New Year with our families.

 We had a good time but it’s nice to be back in Aberystwyth.
 I had both the infamous sickness bug, and the flu like bug which was annoying considering I haven’t been ill for months.
 I blame the sudden change from all organic food to non-organic but Josh says I’m just being dramatic!
-Other than being ill we had a good Christmas and it was lovely to spend time with our families, especially seeing our nieces and nephew.

 We also got some lovely presents.
 Lots of food, some books (including A Life Stripped Bare which I have mentioned before), a Jamie Oliver cook book (which is going to be useful as its sectioned into seasons and has got reasonable recipes which we are likely to get the ingredients for in our veg box), some really good board games and some organic toiletries, including some natural remedy sea salt which I’m yet to try but looks very good!